tristanb27/COMP426-final-project/README.md

 # COMP426-final-project

-Recipe Now is our final project for COMP 426, in which users can make an account to share and create recipes on a database-based web application.
+# Authors
+Logan Beaver
+Tristan Blizzard
+Jacob Blizzard

+# Recipe Now
+Recipe Now is a databased-based web application in which users can create accounts to share and create recipes.
+Users have access to hommade recipes for various cuisines and the ability to create their own recipes to add to the database as a way to record one's own recipes rather than have them in memory or written on paper, both of which can easily be lost.
+In the database, recipes written by the original user will have access to be created, edited, and deleted if necessary.

+## Demonstration: